axibase/atsd-use-cases/research/baltimore-pd/README.md

 also see high levels of homicide?
 Is there a correlation at all?

-Similar to the first data set, [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) should be used to compile the data in meaningful way and a [Structured Query Language](https://axibase.com/docs/atsd/sql/) should be used again.
+Similar to the first data set, [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) is used to compile the data in meaningful way and a [Structured Query Language](https://axibase.com/docs/atsd/sql/) is used once again.

 >For a more detailed explanation of performing SQL Queries, see the [Appendix](#appendix) below